Submitted by New Media Rights last modified Wed, 05/31/2023 - 11:14am

-You can view our Schedule of Reduced Fee Services below.
+You can view the Cost of Nominal Fee Services below.

 A. To see if the work is within our expertise.
 We focus on copyright, trademark, online publishing, other internet, media, and intellectual property (not patent) related legal matters (Information about the types of cases we handle and the services we provide).
 If you need help with matters related to patent law or the law of a state other than California you may want to check out our law school IP and entrepreneurship clinics list to find a law clinic in your state.